Mizaaxz/reborn-project/README.md

+# DISCLAIMER

+## I AM NOT RESPONSIBLE FOR ANY COPYRIGHT ISSUES YOU MAY HAVE WHEN USING THIS TO CLONE MOOMOO.IO

+### THIS REPOSITORY IS MEANT TO HELP PEOPLE MAKE NEW GAMES (BY SEEING CODE SNIPPETS), NOT TO COPY MOOMOO

 # The Reborn Project

 MooMoo Reborn was a reborn version of moomoo.io.
 It was shut down in January 2022 due to copyright issues.